 ✔︎ Over 40 hours of hands-on experience

 This is not a drill.
-While on the 4 week placement, you'll be gaining a HUGE amount of hands-on experience.
+While on this four-week placement, you'll be gaining a HUGE amount of hands-on experience.
 All project sessions are planned by yourself and your team and you can get as creative as you like with your ideas.
 Push yourself, challenge your ideas, try new things.

 ✔︎ Training, talks and trips